We strive to make referring to us as seamless as possible.

 Refer your client to our website, or ask them to call or email us and we’ll take it from there!

 Please note that “gray zone” patients are not ideal for radioiodine as they are at increased risk of iatrogenic hypothyroidism.
-See Discussion to the right.
+See the Discussion below.

 We successfully petitioned for a 48 hr stay for low-dose radioiodine patients and updated our license to provide high-dose radioiodine for adenocarcinoma patients – all a 1st for I-131 in Oregon!